Climate psychology and supervision

 Supervision can be a lively exchange touching on ecosystemic and cultural ruptures including ecological distress.
 This style of supervision opens to what emerges through the relationship and how to stay with the troubles the client brings.
 Important notions include:

 Supervision can be of individual and group work.
-I have been supervising for over 40 years.
+I have been supervising since 1978.